 As back to school season begins, it’s important for parents to monitor what their children will be eating throughout the day.
-While you may not be able to control every aspect of what foods your child is exposed to, these tips can help you monitor your child’s nutrition and dietary intake.
+While you may not be able to control every aspect of what foods your child is exposed to, these tips can help you monitor your child’s nutrition and dietary intake, because there are some parents that are as worried about nutrition as they are about their children education and higher education, some parents even get good programs like Powerful Prep to put their children into good schools and secure a better future.

 Review The Lunch Menu